How to Raise a Concern

 - You should receive a written response to acknowledge your complaint within five school working days (this does not include holidays).
 The school’s letter to you will explain the timescale for completing the investigation.
 Once the investigation has been completed and shared, where appropriate, with parent/carers the issue will normally be resolved at this stage.

-- Usually most complaints are settled, but in exceptional cases it may be possible to refer the issue to the local authority (Brighton & Hove City Council), who will only check that the complaints procedure has been followed correctly.
-After the local authority it can be referred to the Secretary of State for Education.
-Again it is likely they will check that procedure has been followed correctly and not revisit the decision of the panel.
+- Usually most complaints are settled, but in exceptional cases it may be possible to refer the issue to the Secretary of State for Education.
+It is likely they will check that procedure has been followed correctly and not revisit the decision of the panel.

 - If you have a complaint about the headteacher personally then you should refer this, confidentially, directly to the chair of governors through the school office.
 The chair of governors will make arrangements to investigate your complaint.